-- The member of staff reports the loss of the child immediately to the manager or deputy. - If children and staff are outside, they are brought back indoors to: - o ensure that the children do not get alarmed and - get allocated staff to deal with the situation. - The register on Famly App is checked to make sure no other child has gone missing. - The allocated person/persons check both inside and outside, carrying out a thorough search of the building and garden. - After searching for a maximum of ten minutes, if the child is not found, the missing child will be reported to the police and the parent will be contacted. - The person in charge will talk to staff to establish what happened. - The person in charge will contact a member of the trustees to come down to the Nursery as soon as possible.
+- The member of staff reports the loss of the child immediately to the manager or deputy. - If children and staff are outside, they are brought back indoors to: - ensure that the children do not get alarmed and - get free staff to deal with the situation.

+- The register on Famly App is checked to make sure no other child has gone astray. - The person in charge directs the remaining staff to check both inside and outside, carrying out a thorough search of the building and garden. - After searching for a maximum of ten minutes, if the child is not found, the missing child will be reported to the police and the parent will be contacted. - The person in charge will talk to staff to establish what happened. - The person in charge will contact a member of the trustees to come down to the Nursery as soon as possible.